NayraZedan/Ecommerce_store/README.md

-# Getting Started with Basic E-Commerce-App
+# Getting Started with E-Commerce_store

 first Clone / Download The Project cd into the project directory then you can run: